CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 When choosing road bike wheels, you will encounter steel or carbon spokes.

-- Steel spokes are more affordable and common than carbon spokes but are not as durable.
+- Steel spokes are more affordable, durable, and common than carbon spokes, but they are not as stiff and are also heavier.

 - Carbon spokes are stiffer, have higher tensile strength, and are about 60% lighter than steel spokes.
-On the other hand, they are more expensive.
+However, they are also more expensive and fragile.

 Once marginal gains stack up, they make a difference.
 One of these marginal gains is how far are the spoke nipples exposed.